juxor/afaq/markdown/secH2.md

 the majority before that will is even decided upon.
 Does that mean, for example, that Marxists refuse minorities the right of civil disobedience if the majority acts in a way which harms their liberties and equality?
-If, for example, the majority in community decides to implement race laws, does that mean that Marxists would **oppose** the discriminated minority taking direct action to undermine and abolish them?
+If, for example, the majority in a community decides to implement race laws, does that mean that Marxists would **oppose** the discriminated minority taking direct action to undermine and abolish them?
 Or, to take an example closer to Marxism, in 1914 the leaders of the Social Democratic Party in the German